Natural arch

 A natural arch, natural bridge, or (less commonly) rock arch is a natural landform where an arch has formed with an opening underneath.
 Natural arches commonly form where inland cliffs, coastal cliffs, fins or stacks are subject to erosion from the sea, rivers or weathering (subaerial processes).

 Most natural arches are formed from narrow fins and sea stacks composed of sandstone or limestone with steep, often vertical, cliff faces.
 The formations become narrower due to erosion over geologic time scales.
 The softer rock stratum erodes away creating rock shelters, or alcoves, on opposite sides of the formation beneath the relatively harder stratum, or caprock, above it.
 The alcoves erode further into the formation eventually meeting underneath the harder caprock layer, thus creating an arch.
 The erosional processes exploit weaknesses in the softer rock layers making cracks larger and removing material more quickly than the caprock; however, the caprock itself continues to erode after an arch has formed, which will ultimately lead to collapse.

 The choice between bridge and arch is somewhat arbitrary.
 The Natural Arch and Bridge Society identifies a bridge as a subtype of arch that is primarily water-formed.
 By contrast, the Dictionary of Geological Terms defines a natural bridge as a "natural arch that spans a valley of erosion."

-The largest natural arch, by a significant margin, is the Xianren Bridge in China, with a span of 400 ± 15 ft.
+The largest natural arch on Earth, by a significant margin, is the Xianren Bridge in southern China, with a span of 400 ± 15 ft.

 Coastline

 On coasts two different types of arches can form depending on the geology.
 On discordant coastlines rock types run at 90° to the coast.
 Wave refraction concentrates the wave energy on the headland, and an arch forms when caves break through the headland.
-Two examples of this type of arch are London Archpreviously known as London Bridgein Victoria, Australia, and Neill Island in the Andaman Islands, India.
+Two examples of this type of arch are London Bridge in Victoria, Australia, and Neill Island in the Andaman Islands, India.
 When these arches eventually collapse, they form stacks and stumps.
 On concordant coastlines rock types run parallel to the coastline, with weak rock such as shale protected by stronger rock such as limestone.
 The wave action along concordant coastlines breaks through the strong rock and then erodes the weak rock very quickly.
 Good examples of this type of arch are the Durdle Door and Stair Hole near Lulworth Cove on Dorset's Jurassic Coast in south England.
 When Stair Hole eventually collapses it will form a cove.